rsmusllp/king-phisher/INSTALL.md

 # Install
-The King Phisher server is only supported on Linux.
-The King Phisher client is supported on both Windows and Linux.
+The King Phisher Server is only supported on Linux.
+The King Phisher Client is supported on both Windows and Linux.
 Windows executables are available from the [releases page](https://github.com/securestate/king-phisher/releases).

 Before getting started, install all of the required packages specified below.